Olaloa II

 Across the provided remarks, there are 0 mentions of concrete construction.
 The evidence is weak for this feature and appears to be an MLS checkbox carryover rather than something agents are describing in remarks.

-Double-wall construction is strongly supported by the MLS pattern, with 17 of 20 current listings checked and historical consistency also reported as high.
-Public remarks do not explicitly mention 'double wall,' but there is no evidence suggesting a correction, so this remains a high-confidence building feature.
+Double-wall construction is strongly supported by the MLS pattern, with 17 of 20 current listings coded DOUWAL.
+The remarks do not explicitly mention the construction type, but the repeated MLS consistency makes this a high-confidence building feature.

 No analysis available